This content was reviewed 18 December 2020

 Where possible, you should encourage your employees to walk or cycle to work if they can’t work from home.
 Our activity hub, in partnership with Sport England and ukactive, is home to tips, guidance and resources to help you support workplace wellbeing.
 You can also download our handy guide to active travel to encourage your employees to get active on their commute.

 If your employees are using public transport, they are required to wear a face covering and it’s advised that all employees travel at off-peak times where possible.
-This is particularly the case for clinically vulnerable employees who cannot work from home and are reliant on public transport for travelling to and from the workplace.
+This is particularly the case for clinically vulnerable employees who cannot work from home and are reliant on public transport for traveling to and from the workplace.
 This means you may need to make alternative or flexible working arrangements with employees who rely on public transport.
 Detailed guidance has been published for traveling safely during the coronavirus outbreak.

 The government says you should not travel if you’re experiencing coronavirus symptoms or are self-isolating.